 That is the procedure for the first cut.
 Subsequent cuts are made recursively, in exactly the same manner.
-The subset of processors assigned to each box make a new cut in the longest dimension of that box, splitting the box, the subset of processsors, and the atoms in the box in two.
-The recursion continues until every processor is assigned a sub-box of the entire simulation domain, and owns the atoms in that sub-box.
+The subset of processors assigned to each box make a new cut in one dimension of that box, splitting the box, the subset of processors, and the particles in the box in two.
+The recursion continues until every processor is assigned a sub-box of the entire simulation domain, and owns the (weighted) particles in that sub-box.

 The out keyword writes a text file to the specified filename with the results of the balancing operation.
 The file contains the bounds of the sub-domain for each processor after the balancing operation completes.
 The format of the file is compatible with the Pizza.py mdump tool which has support for manipulating and visualizing mesh files.
 An example is shown here for a balancing by 4 processors for a 2d problem: